e40/e40.github.io/2022-07-08-trump-insurrection.md

+# Recap of what we know so far regarding Trump's efforts to overturn the election

 **NOTE: this text was not written by me and is from user [u/CaptainNoBoat](https://www.reddit.com/user/CaptainNoBoat){:target="_blank" rel="noopener"}.
 The only changes were minor formatting for